 - ½ lb shrimps (shelled and deveined) (225g)

 - Salt to taste

 - Soak glass vermicelli in a bowl of water for 15 minutes to soften.
 Drain.

-- Heat 3 tablespoons of canola oil in a wok.
+- Heat 3 tablespoons of vegetable oil in a wok.
 Add dried beancurd sheet one at a time to brown and blister.
 Remove and break into smaller pieces.

 - Finally add fried beancurd sheets.
 Allow it to soften** before stirring to get everything well mixed.